-The 12th Annual North American Sea Glass Festival will be held on Saturday, September 23, 2017 and Sunday, September 24, 2017 at the Chase Center on the Riverfront in Wilmington, Delaware.
+The 12th Annual North American Sea Glass Festival will be held on Saturday, September 23, 2017 and Sunday, September 24, 2017 at the Chase Center on the Riverfront in Wilmington, Delaware along the revitalized Christana River waterfront.

 The North American Sea Glass Festival is the premier sea glass event in the country celebrating the history and beauty of sea glass.
 The event will be held on Saturday from 10:00 a.m. – 5:00 p.m. and Sunday from 10:00 a.m. – 4:00 p.m.
 Admission is $7.00 per day, Children Under 12 Free.

-Sea glass artisans, jewelers, authors and crafters from all over the country will travel to Wilmington to showcase their beautiful handcrafted wares.
-As always, the 2017 North American Sea Glass Festival will have much to offer the whole family and this year we are expanding our children’s education area to include a treasure hunt!
+Sea glass artisans, jewelers, authors and crafters from all over the country will travel to Wilmington to showcase their beautiful handcrafted wares both Saturday and Sunday and the 2017 North American Sea Glass Festival will have much to offer the whole family and this year we are expanding our children’s education area to include a treasure hunt!

 Prized sea glass collections from all over the world will be on display in the Collectors area, where attendees can speak to the collectors to learn more about their travels and collections.
 The Shard Identification experts will help attendees learn more about their sea glass, pottery and other beach combing finds, so don’t forget to bring your beachcombing treasures!